OurPraise-Vineyard/ourpraise/README.md

 ## Getting to know the code base

-The app is built with Typescript and React.
-You must abide to a certain structure when contributing to the source code.
-Inside the _src/_ directory you will find the following files and top-level directories:

-- _assets_: Contains fonts and svg files
-- _backend_: Contains helper functions for most database interactions
+This project uses and depends on:

+- Vite
-- _components_: Contains reusable React components
+- React
-- _hooks_: Contains hooks for backend interactions and component states
-- _lib_: Contains wrappers for third party libraries such as Firebase and Algolia.
-Makes maintanance easier and decreases coupling to these libraries
-- _mappers_: Contains mappers use when fetching or pushing data to the backend
-- _pages_: Contains top-level components each representing a route.
-Same rules as components
-- _state_: Contains Redux global store and actions
-- _styles_: Contains global styles and style mixins
-- _types_: Contains type declarations for globally used types and interfaces
-- _utils_: Contains a few handy utility functions
-- _index.tsx_: Entry point for the app.
-Contains state providers and the router

-## Deploying a new version

-To deploy a new version of the code base, simply run `npm run deploy`.
-This will run unit tests, build the front end and deploy to Firebase.
+- Tailwind
+- Firebase
+- Tanstack Router
+- Typescript

 # API

 To integrate with OurPraise, you need to use the public API.
-The API is available at `https://europe-west1-ourpraise-fb.cloudfunctions.net/api/ENDPOINT`.
+The API is available at `https://europe-west1-ourpraise-fb.cloudfunctions.net/api/{ENDPOINT}`.
 Each endpoint is documented briefly below.

-## `/song`
+## `GET /song`

 Get single song information for presentation: